timflyio/tlsproxy/README.md

 # TlsProxy

 TlsProxy is a TLS server listening on `::1` on `PORT` (default 443).
-It auto-generates certs based on SNI, and then proxies the request through `PROXY` using `PROXYAUTH` to `URL` with sealed `URLAUTH`.
+It auto-generates certs based on SNI, and then proxies the request through `PROXY` to `URL` with sealed `URLAUTH`.
 By default this proxies through `http://tokenizer.fly.io` to `https://api.github.com`.